mathieudesch/exp-to-do-list/README.md

 ## Acknowledgments

-- React for the frontend framework
+- React and TypeScript for the frontend framework
 - shadcn/ui for UI components
 - Electron for desktop app packaging